What is NetSuite Application and Operational Security?

 Oracle NetSuite performs reviews and annual audits, conducts privacy risk management and oversees remediations, oversees privacy by design in technology and processes has a third-party vendor management program to ensure that the suppliers adhere to the privacy regulations, and is committed to maintaining and improving its privacy information management and data protection programs.
 Oracle NetSuite also provides Product Feature Guidance documents that describe how the service functionality is designed to assist customers with their privacy requirements.

 - Oracle NetSuite has extended the ISO 27001 Information Security Management System to include the ISO 27018 control set, demonstrating protection and adequacy for processing Personal Information as a Public Cloud Hosting Provider.

-- Oracle NetSuite’s adherence to the EU Cloud Code of Conduct (CoC) has been verified and published on the monitoring body’s public registry.
+- Oracle NetSuite’s adherence to the EU Cloud Code of Conduct (CoC) has been verified (Verification ID: 2021LVL02SCOPE218) and published on the monitoring body’s public registry(opens in a new tab).
 The CoC has been designed to define general requirements for cloud service providers as processor, demonstrating sufficient guarantees under Art.
 28.1-4 of EU General Data Protection Regulation (GDPR).

 - Oracle Corporate (Oracle EMEA Ltd) has obtained EU/EEA-wide authorization from the European data protection authorities for its Binding Corporate Rules for Processors (“BCR-p”).
 This helps our customers address their privacy and security requirements under GDPR and other European data protection laws and regulations in the EU/EEA, the UK and Switzerland (“European Data Protection Law”).
 See the Privacy Code for Processing Personal Information of Customer Individuals (Oracle Processor Code)(opens in new tab).